Maintaining F-1 Status

 • You are not required to take classes during summers while you are enrolled at Davidson.
 You can choose to remain in the United States without affecting your immigration status.
 If you would like to work off campus in the U.S. during the summer, Curricular Practical Training (CPT) authorization is required.

-• If you need to fall below the required number of courses or withdraw entirely during the semester, please contact International Student Programs before you drop any classes to receive approval in writing and discuss the immigration implications of your decision.
+• If you need to fall below the required number of courses or withdraw entirely during the semester, please contact International Student Engagement before you drop any classes to receive approval in writing and discuss the immigration implications of your decision.

 Program Extension